SoftwareBugger/SoftwareBugger.github.io/_pages/about.md

 Beyond a Bugger
 ======
 Beyond a being a Bugger, I am a person with multiple passions.
 I enjoy cooking and of course foods from different cultures.
-I am also a amateur singer, a marvel/cartoon/anime ethusiast, a language fan and a animal/paleontology lover :) Yes, this is a huge combo.
+I am also a amateur singer, a marvel/cartoon/anime ethusiast, a language fan and an animal/paleontology lover :) Yes, this is a huge combo.